-Employee engagement can do more than make sure the employees are happy in the workplace, but it can have a big impact on the actual success of the company.
+Employee engagement can do more than make sure the employees are happy in the workplace; high engagement can have a big impact on the actual success of the company.
 If employees are engaged, they are likely motivated to improve their skill sets which can translate to a successful organization and improve retention down the line.

 17) Employees who feel their voices are heard are 4.6 times more likely to feel empowered to perform their best work.
 (Source: Forbes)

 18) 1 in 3 employees cite boredom as a main reason for leaving the workplace.
-(Source: Korn Ferry Advance)
+(Source: Korn Ferry)

 It is hard for employees to stay engaged at work when they feel they are not being challenged.
-These younger generations populating the workforce are mostly not afraid to be tested, they want to develop, and organizations need to be able to challenge them to keep them interested.
+The younger generations populating the workforce are mostly not afraid to be tested, they want to develop their careers, and organizations need to be able to challenge them to keep them interested.

 Passion and purpose can be key to employee engagement.
-Managers needs to understand what keeps their employees motivated.
+Managers need to understand what keeps their employees motivated.

 Work-life balance is important to employees.
 Organizations should consider setting guidelines that promote a healthy work-life balance.
 Set up clear protocols on the core hours that employees need to be online, the expected response time, times when team members should not be disturbed, etc. Get rid of lofty expectations; e.g. do not expect employees to answer emails at midnight.